thebowenlab/thebowenlab.github.io/index.md

 {% capture text %}

-Take a look at our ongoing projects -- we're combining state-of-the-art neuroscience and machine learning approaches to map brain networks that predict blood glucose and build tools to sequence rodent behavior.
+Take a look at our ongoing projects -- we're combining state-of-the-art neuroscience and machine learning approaches to map brain networks that predict blood glucose and building tools to sequence rodent behavior.

 {%
   include button.html